StellarSand/privacy-settings/Privacy Settings/Android-10.md

 # Android 10 Privacy Settings

+### :warning: Support for Android 10 has officially ended on Mar 06, 2023.<br>To ensure your device's security, please upgrade to the latest Android version.

 Go to Settings

 **The actual location of the settings might differ from device to device.
 The following are according to stock android.**